 Significant judgments relevant to the Group for capitalisation of research and development costs include determining if the development stage has been reached.

-Management's conclusion is that no material element of the spending this year on research and development met the criteria for capitalisation on the basis that the Group was still in the research phase and had not started with human trials of the main compounds yet. development spend has met all of the AASB 138 recognition criteria.
+Management's conclusion is that no material element of the spending this year on research and development met the criteria for capitalisation.